TIGRLab/rtms_optimize/README.md

 TO-DO: Update with new post-Freesurfer scripts

 ## Ribbon-Constrained tetrahedral projection algorithm
-Analagous to HCP surface projection algorithm except uses Monte Carlo sampling with uniform sampling within tetrahedral volumes.
+Analagous to HCP surface projection algorithm.
+Use Monte Carlo sampling with uniform sampling within tetrahedral volumes.
 Uniform sampling is achieved through the parallelepiped folding algorithm: [Generating Random Points in a Tetrahedron](http://vcg.isti.cnr.it/publications/papers/rndtetra_a.pdf) by C.Rocchini and P. Cignoni.

+#### Implementation Steps:
+1. Optimize loop run-time using Numba static typing
+2. Use variance convergence criterion of Monte Carlo sampling so number of samples is chosen dynamically
+3. Parallelize across loops (using no-gil of Numbda???)
+4. Wrap in a Python script for easier deployment

 ## Bayesian Optimization of an rTMS Field Distribution-derived Objective Function